Blacklisted By Google: How to Remove Website from Google Blacklist – WordPress, Magento, Prestashop, OpenCart, Drupal

 This type of Blacklisting by Google is done when it suspects that your website is being used to spread malware.
 Your hacked pages might be automatically downloading malware when visited.
 So, your website might be the target of a massive spread malware campaign.
 Therefore to keep users safe, their browsers might display some warnings.
 Typically it is a red screen with some warning using the keyword ‘malware’.

 Blacklisted by Google?
 Drop us a message on the chat widget and we’d be happy to help you.
-Fix my website results now.
+Remove Blacklist Warning Now.

 2) Blacklisted by Google for Phishing

 Sometimes the website may be labeled as deceptive or fake.
 This is a prime example of Google phishing listing.
 At times, your web pages may be modified.
 This is done to collect user info and send it to other servers.
 The hackers themselves typically control these servers.
 So, these modified pages may ask users for sensitive info.
 The innocent users unwary of the attack then submits his/her info.
 Thus, this attack can decrease the users’ trust in your website.

 This is a typical Google phishing site warning.
 The red screen labels the website as deceptive.
 So, it warns users that this is not the website they are looking for.
 However, not every time website is blacklisted when hacked.
 At times using black hat SEO can lead to a blacklisting of the website.

 3) Blacklisted for Using Black Hat SEO Techniques

 Often sometimes websites owners use shortcuts to increase user traffic.
 These techniques are immoral as they give websites an unfair advantage.
 So, Google keeps an eye on such methods.
 Therefore, a website using these is blacklisted.
 These include:

 Sometimes site owners clone web pages from other websites.
 It saves them time and resources but it is fraud.
 When Google notices such contents it blacklists the site.
 Google blacklist removal in such cases is a lengthy task.
 Mostly due to the serious offense of stealing.